-Table 3.0 - Flammable Gases Flammables GHS Hazard Symbol Storage Flammables must be stored in cabinets that help to protect the material from fire.
-Requirements In the event of a fire, the flammable liquids cabinet will contain and protect the material from fire.
+Table 3.0 - Flammables

+Flammables GHS Hazard Symbol Storage Requirements Flammables must be stored in cabinets that help to protect the material from fire.
+In the event of a fire, the flammable liquids cabinet will contain and protect the material from fire.
 Labs may also utilize the flammable liquid storage areas under the Chemical Fume Hoods inside the laboratories.
 If the space under the chemical fume hood is inadequate, liquid containers must be stored in an NFPA approved flammables cabinet with the appropriate warning labels.
 If stored in places other than an NFPA approved flammables cabinet, the volume must not exceed 16 liters (approximately 4 gallons) within 100 square feet of lab space.
-If the materials must be refrigerated, ensure that flammable and volatile liquids are stored in a flammable materials refrigerator or they must be stored in explosion proof refrigerators.
+If the materials must be refrigerated, ensure that flammable and volatile liquids are stored in a flammable materials refrigerator, or they must be stored in explosion proof refrigerators.
+Ensure that all lines and equipment associated with flammable gas systems are grounded and bonded.
+It is best practice to also ensure that flammable liquid transfer systems (e.g., dispensing flammable liquid from solvent drum) are grounded or bonded.
 Never store these materials inside of conventional refrigerators or freezers.
 Work Practices Read chemical's SDS.
 Follow written laboratory procedures.
 Flammables are incompatible with oxidizers and must be stored separately.
 Flammables and oxidizers can be physically separated by the use of secondary containment.
 Avoid ignition sources such as open flames, hot plates, sparks, etc. PPE Lab personnel should wear flame-resistant lab coats, safety glasses, and gloves.
 In addition, personnel must wear closed toed shoes and long pants.

-Emergency In the event of a fire, the lab must be aware of the location of the nearest fire Procedures extinguisher.
-In general, any skin or eye exposures must be flushed with water for at least 15 minutes.
+Flammables Emergency Procedures In the event of a fire, the lab must be aware of the location of the nearest fire extinguisher.
+In general, any skin or eye exposure must be flushed with water for at least 15 minutes.
 Contaminated clothing must be removed.
 Seek medical attention following rinsing.
 In the event of a spill, alert personnel in the area.
 Contact the Spill Team for assistance with spill cleanup at (404) 727-2888.
 Dial 9-1-1 (from a cellphone or campus phone) if the severity of an injury is unknown, if there is a medical emergency, or if there is a fire.
-Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Injury Management (OIM) through the Self-Service portal (PeopleSoft).
+Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Health Services (OHS) through the Self-Service portal (PeopleSoft).

-4.5 Compressed Gases
+4.2 Compressed Gases

 Compressed gases pose both chemical and physical hazards.
-Information on proper handling of compressed gases can be found in the Compressed Gas Cylinder Guidelines available at www.ehso.emory.edu.
+Information on proper handling of compressed gases can be found in the Compressed Gas Cylinder Guidelines available at https://ehso.emory.edu/guidance/forms-documents.html.

-4.6 Corrosives
+4.3 Corrosives

 Corrosive chemicals produce destruction of skin tissue, namely, visible necrosis through the epidermis and into the dermis.
-Corrosive effects not only occur on the skin, but can also affect the eyes and respiratory tract.
-Corrosives can be acidic or basic in nature, and can also destroy (or react with) plastics, metals, and other materials that they come in contact with.
+Corrosive effects not only occur on the skin but can also affect the eyes and respiratory tract.
+Corrosives can be acidic or basic in nature and can also destroy (or react with) plastics, metals, and other materials that they come in contact with.
 Strong dehydrating agents and strong oxidizing agents can also have corrosive effects on the skin and eyes.